muhammed-arshad-pk/mall-crowd-management/README.md

 ## Limitations / roadmap

-- No historical graph, CSV export, or capacity alerts yet (Stage 6).
+- No historical graph, CSV export, or capacity alerts yet.
 - Single camera only — DB schema already carries `camera_id` for future multi-camera support.
 - No face/identity recognition by design — anonymous tracking IDs only.